Skip to main content

 Long-running incidents

-It is possible that an incident will run across office hours – for example, an in-hours incident might not be resolved before the end of the working day or an out-of-hours incident might run for a long time.
-In these cases, you may need to hand over an incident to fresh engineering and comms leads.
+It is possible that an incident will run across multiple days – for example, an incident might not be resolved before the end of the working day.
+In this case, you need to ensure progress on the incident is documented to allow fresh engineering and comms leads to commence work the following day, mitigating the risk that you are out of office and work cannot proceed.

-You should start the process to hand over an incident if:
+You should start the process to document an incident if:

-• you have been working on an incident for a long stretch of time in or out of hours (6 hours should be the maximum)
+• you have been working on an incident for a long stretch of time (6 hours should be the maximum)

 1. The comms lead should check the incident report has a summary of the incident and is up-to-date.

-2. The comms lead should share the incident report with the new engineering and comms leads so they can gain context.
+2. The comms lead should share the incident report with the PaaS SREs and wider managed service pool for visibility.

 • the current incident status